Wait, what? Foraging for Edible Wild Plants (or Parts Thereof) in Winter, seriously?

 Yup!
 Trust me.
 Don’t stop reading.
 Stay with me here.

-Gathering wild foods in Nebraska IS NOT … I repeat IS NOT just a spring, summer or fall outdoor activity, it can be done in winter.
+Gathering wild foods in Nebraska IS NOT … I repeat IS NOT just a spring, summer or fall outdoor activity, it can be done in winter even with snow cover.
+I learned this from my grandfather, Frank Hintz.
 And I have done it successfully.

 But let’s get this straight: Foraging for wild plant foods during a Nebraska winter is not easy.
 It’s tough, it’s rough, it’s cold, it’s hard work.
 It’s challenging, to say the least.
 Frigid temperatures, snow cover and low-light add to the difficulty.
 Winter foraging can sometimes be about slim-pickings, too.
 However, if you have basic knowledge of specific plants, bundle up with the proper clothing and put forth the effort to find and correctly harvest them, you’ll enjoy a variety of nutritious, natural foods, from greens to nuts to roots to fruits, even during the snowiest, coldest parts of winter in the Cornhusker State.